 2) Much better efficiency.
 This is a bald faced lie.
 Tesla is claiming a 90% efficiency for their Power Wall Two and it is probably accurate.
 My flooded lead acid Crown batteries in my home solar system run at about 95% efficiency and I can prove this with my Trimetric battery monitor.
-While talking about the Power Wall, it has a rating of 14KW capacity for $5500.
-My Crowns if derated to 80% have a capacity of 25KW, for less than half of the price.
+While talking about the Power Wall, it has a rating of 14KWhr capacity for $5500.
+My Crowns if derated to 80% (for winter cold) have a capacity of 25KWhr, for less than half of the price.
 The Power wall does include an inverter, but my inverter is worth about $1800 and I don’t need another one to get my battery capacity.
 My batteries are still much less per KW.
 As far as needing to overcharge lead acid to make sure it is charged, this is true to the tune of 15 or 20%.
 Their claim of needing no such treatment for Lithium troubles me and I doubt that it is true.
 The same thing has been going on in charge controllers and I have to wonder just how efficient the cheap ones that the dealers pushing lithium like to use are.
 Morningstar Tristar outperforms both Outback and MidNite substantially at a much lower cost and almost nobody agrees with me.
 I have seen forum posts that said this taken down after only one day, so you cannot find truth.
 Bottom line; solar dealers push them because they make twice as much profit selling something that costs nearly twice as much.
 The last time I replaced an Outback with a Tristar and the owner saw what it did, instead of using the Outback on a shop he was building, it went into the trash.
 He threw away an $800 controller and replaced it with a $650 Tristar because I proved to him how much better it is.
 Say WHAT?

 3).
 Since I mentioned capacity, the next thing I have to repeat yet again is that they are lying about damaging lead acid batteries if you run them below 50%.
 The truth is 20%, (or 80% use) and this is what the lead acid manufacturers have been saying for YEARS.
 Where did this lie start and why do people keep repeating it?
 Think about how golf cart batteries are treated and yet still get around 5 years of life.
 My own batteries in our old RV were run down under 40% many times after several cloudy days in a row and my home system went there about a month ago, taking two days of good sun to recover.
 Now my batteries act like they are brand new.
 I see the same voltage under load every morning while making coffee and that is how I watch for problems.
 If the voltage changes, your batteries are having a heart attack or something else is wrong.